tomyan/soda/README.md

 This allows Soda to be the only module you need to load synchronously and `soda` to be the only global variable that isn't sandboxed by Soda's module system.

+This mechanism is likely to be extended in the future to allow alternative modules for different environments (e.g. 'node:http|browser:http_over_comet').

 API
 ---